johnclarkhon/Exploratory_Data_Analysis-Spotify-2023-Dataset-/README.md

 ```
 ![image](https://github.com/user-attachments/assets/c85a20ed-0ce1-4063-a5b0-097943d7e82a)

->Among the three musical attributes, bpm seem to influence streams the most.
+>Among the three musical attributes, bpm seem to influence streams the most in terms of positive correlation while it is danceability if in terms of negative correlation.
 <br>

 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?<br>